chris-short/devopsish.com/content/post/terms/index.md

 The newsletter is typically sent on Sundays at 0700 UTC.
 There may be weeks where due to life circumstances, travel, or timezone differences the newsletter is sent a day earlier or a day later but this is the exception not the rule.

-Rates can change based on supply, demand, and subscribership.
+Rates can change based on supply, demand, and subscribers.
 Rates should not change more than once a quarter or four times a year.

 ### Ad Format